rugbyprof/2143-Object-Oriented-Programming/Assignments/T03/Test3_solution.md

 C: base-3
 D: base-4
 E: error : no matching function in base class
-F: error : pointing a derived class type to a base class is illegal
+F: error : pointing a derived class pointer to a base class is illegal
 ```

 ### Question 9